 Interesting how many of those same people like to ignore how and why his untimely death came about.
 (Between you and me, I smell alternative facts.)

-The discomfort with POC-led social justice activism movements doesn't stem from a fear of violence.
+The discomfort with black-led social justice activism movements doesn't stem from a fear of violence.
 If that was the case, those same people would've spouted their peace mantras at the white Kentucky fans who violently rioted and angrily set fires in response to their college basketball team's loss in 2014--and then again in 2015.
 That was not the case.
 The students were merely "blowing off steam" and "just upset."
 No one called them "violent."
 No one labelled them "thugs."

 And what was their cause for their riots?
 A freaking basketball game.
 A. Game.

-People of color are vilified every time we speak out against racism and the many instances of injustice against us, yet we're "divisive," "violent," and in need of "calming down."
+Black people are vilified every time we speak out against racism and the many instances of injustice against us, yet we're "divisive," "violent," and in need of "calming down."